xytis/xytis.github.io/content/story/ravnica_s01.md

 sat in the front row.
 An Orzhov pontiff at the altar was reading a list of depths following numbers.
 He monotonically chanted:

---”...
+--"...
 Year 10095, borrowed 3000 zinos, repaid 976 zinos.
 Year 10096, repaid
 1222 zinos.
 Year 10097, overall depth - 134764 zinos, on current terms
 estimated repayment in 260 years, give or take.
-Please sign your name here.”
+Please sign your name here."

 A thrull appeared with a gold quill and passed it to the man in front of the altar.
 The man took the quill, stabbed it into his palm and wrote his name in blood.

---”Thank you and please hold a great and long service to the Orzhova, you may go.”
+--"Thank you and please hold a great and long service to the Orzhova, you may go."

 Thrull escorted the man to the back chamber in the church.
 The line of condemned people now consisted only of two figures.
 The last one in the line